 The next portion of the meeting was a housing presentation delivered by David Taormino, a representative from the West Davis Active Adult Committee.
 Taormino detailed the proposal he submitted to the City of Davis Community Development Department.
 The 75-acre apartment site is located on the north side of Covell Boulevard, west of Sutter-Davis Hospital and will offer 325 for-sale units,150 affordable senior apartments and an Activity and Recreation Center.
 Taormino stated that this housing plan is not restricted to senior citizens ages 55 plus only, but is meant to “combat loneliness” and will allow members of the Active Adult Community to interact with the youth of Davis by renting or selling their homes when they move to the WDAAC.

 Taormino stated that this project was “a quid pro quo” in the sense that the student body is expanding and has a growing need for housing, and the senior community in Davis has a growing need for a new senior living community; the exchange proposed was support for this housing plan in order to benefit the student housing market in the long run.

-This presentation was followed by the introduction and confirmation of OASR candidate Destiny Padilla, a second-year who received recognition from multiple senators regarding her active, involved presence on campus.
+This presentation was followed by the introduction and confirmation of OASR candidate Destiny Padilla, a second-year community and regional development and Chicano studies double major, who received recognition from multiple senators regarding her active, involved presence on campus.